CygnusRavus/Science-Python-Projects/README.md

 Difficulty: 2/5\
 Numerical model of rates of reactions, to predict the yields of a particular product

+## Linguistics: Information Entropy
+Difficulty: 2/5\
+Large-dataset processing of a text volume to determine the information content of the English language

 ## Gravity: Planetary Orbital Motion
 Difficulty: 3/5\
 Numerical simulation of planetary orbital motion between a massive body and a planet